dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-05-PyTorch from tabula rasa.md

     torch.manual_seed(seed)

-Also we can set `np.random.seed(seed)` for the numpy library.
+We can set `np.random.seed(seed)` for the numpy library.
 This will help us set the deterministic results.
 Also note that Python programs need to set the hash seed in order to work deterministic.

 ### The graph, the Variable, and the Function